Eliminating Phantom Drain

 Some components, like the HVAC system and certain sensors, can be faulty and activate needlessly, which will cause the vehicle to wake up.

-Replacing these components will allow the car to sleep normally.
+Replacing these components will allow the vehicle to sleep normally.